KidPudel/Iggy-s-Vault/gamedev/godot/Layered architecture in Godot.md

 > [!danger] The moment `PlayerSystem` listens to `CampfireSystem`, it's no longer just *"truth about player."*.
 That's not a System's job.
 That's a **Manager's** job.

 Otherwise we get:
-1. dependency on others
+1. Dependency on others
-2. uncontrolled flow and order of it
+2. Uncontrolled flow AND order of it
-3. scattered logic
+3. Scattered logic

 Everything becomes more complicated than it is.